 The chairperson of the committee will notify the respondent of all charges, membership, and hearing date in writing at least 10 business days in advance of the scheduled hearing.

 Failure of the respondent to appear at the hearing, after proper notice, will result in the committee making a decision in the respondent’s absence.

-Prior to the hearing, the respondent may obtain copies of photographs, documents, or other tangible objective evidence to be introduced by the complainant.
+Prior to the hearing, the respondent may be granted access to review photographs, documents, or other tangible objective evidence to be introduced by the complainant.
 If new evidence comes to light during the hearing, a recess may be granted upon request.

-The respondent has the right to be accompanied and advised by a person of his or her choosing.
+Both the respondent and the complainant have the right to be accompanied and advised by a person of his or her choosing.
 Only the respondent, the complainant, and witnesses can participate in the proceedings.
 Furthermore, legal representation is not permitted in college disciplinary proceedings, whether informal or formal.
 However, legal representation is permitted when the student faces concurrent criminal charges.

 The committee may request the appearance of any person that each party wishes to have appear and testify.
 The committee has no authority to compel the appearance of any person who is neither respondent nor complainant.
 The chairperson of the committee will have the duty of maintaining order at the hearing and will have the right to exclude any party or witness from the hearing, temporarily or permanently.